How to Create Application in React Native with Node.js backend and GraphQL

 Set up Environment for MongoDB

-Visit MongoDB’s official website & follow the steps to set up MongoDB on your local PC, or you can use the cloud database of MongoDB Alas. visit: https://docs.mongodb.com/manual/installation/
+Visit MongoDB’s official website & follow the steps to install MongoDB in your local PC, or you can use the cloud database of MongoDB Alas.
+Visit:

 What is GraphQL?

-In simple language, if I explain, GraphQL works as a carrier of data between Backend & Frontend, which means we will create API in Node.Js & Application in React Native as usual, but to call Rest APIs we will use GraphQL instead of manual calling with Axios or fetch.
-If you want more details, then visit: https://graphql.org/learn/
+In simple words, if I explain, GraphQL acts as a data carrier between the Backend & Frontend, which we’ll develop in Node.Js for the API & React Native for the Application normally, but to call Rest APIs we will use GraphQL instead of calling manually with Axios or fetch.

 Start MongoDB, Create backend project, Install required libraries & Implement Backend code